 Early intervention was the right choice for Bubs.
 Even if it was a fluke, it was worth the price to see the improvements in our little man.

 If your child is unable to live a normal life due to delays or sensory overload, I can’t encourage you enough to seek professional help.
 Call your pediatrician, local school, or a private therapist (Occupational, Speech Pathologist, or Physical) and have an evaluation done.
 Even if the child doesn’t qualify, a quality therapist can provide you with tools to use in your home.
 Tools to help your child be successful.

 Feel alone in your parenting journey?
 I invite you to attend the next Parenting and Teaching with Intention Conference on November 3&4 in Arkansas City, Kansas.
 Whether you use ABCJLM or not, you will leave the conference with a toolbox of ideas to help place godly boundaries around the children in your care and learn how to teach them.
-Find out more here.
+This conference is past but you can find out more about future conferences here.